thewca/wca-regulations/wca-regulations.md

 - 12g) Notation for Clock:
     - 12g1) The puzzle is oriented with 12 o'clock on top, and either side in front.
     - 12g2) Move pins up: UR (top-right), DR (bottom-right), DL (bottom-left), UL (top-left), U (both top), R (both right), D (both bottom), L (both left), ALL (all).
-    - 12g3) Turn a wheel next to an up-position pin and move all pins down afterwards: x+ (x clockwise turns), x- (x counter-clockwise turns).
+    - 12g3) Turn a wheel next to an up-position pin and move all pins down afterwards: X+ (X clockwise turns), X- (X counter-clockwise turns).
     - 12g4) Turn around the puzzle so that 12 o'clock stays on top, and then move all pins down: y2.
 - 12h) Notation for Skewb:
     - 12h1) The puzzle is oriented with three faces fully visible, where the upper face is on top.